cuteday/KiRaRay/README.md

 #### Build

 This project uses cmake to build, no additional setting is needed.
+While it tries to guess the optix installation path, you may specify the `OptiX_INSTALL_DIR` environment variable manually incase it failed.

 ### Common Issues